-Hey guys, i am having a problem with my . i am getting coolant in the oil. it only shows up on engine cap, but not on dip stick. i've done a pressure test on all cylinder heads. had no leak. ive heard that on the 5.4 l have had some problem
+Hey guys, I am having a problem with my 2003 ford f-150.
+I am getting coolant in the oil.
+It only shows up on engine cap, but not on dip stick.
+I've done a pressure test on all cylinder heads.
+Had no leak.
+Ive heard that on the 5.4 l have had some problem?

 If it's only showing up on the cap it's only condensation and nothing to worry about.

 WHAT YOU ARE SEEING PROBABLY LOOKS LIKE "WHITISH" OR "YELLOWISH"!

 COMBUSTION PRODUCES ALL KINDS OF GASSES, TO INCLUDE WATER VAPOR